-During Shakespeare’s time London’s population was 200,000.
-There was a great gap between the rich and the poor but no matter how rich or poor they were, whether they were of high, middle or low social rank, they all had one thing in common: their delight in, and attendance at, the entertainment that London offered.
-The three major attractions were bear baiting, cockfighting, and entertainment that theatre offered – the Globe Theatre.
-The venues were situated in the same areas so one could have a day out and enjoy all of them, one after the other if they wanted to.
+During Shakespeare’s time London’s population was around 200,000.
+There was a great gap between the rich and the poor, but no matter how much money they had, whether they were of high, middle or low social rank, they all had one thing in common: their delight in, and attendance at, the entertainment that London offered.
+The three major attractions were bear baiting, cockfighting, and theatre.
+The venues were situated in the same areas so people could have a day out and enjoy all three of them, one after the other if they wanted to.

 Shakespeare frequently refers to bear baiting in his plays, using it as a metaphor for his characters’ situations.
 In Julius Caesar , when Octavius Caesar and Antony are surrounded by the forces of Brutus and Cassius, Octavius cries, ‘We are at the stake/ And bayed about by many enemies.’
-When Macbeth is cornered in Dunsinane castle he sums up his situation in similar terms: ‘They have tied me to the stake; I cannot fly/ But bear-like I must fight the course.’
+When Macbeth is cornered in Dunsinane castle he sums up his situation in similar terms, using the memorable quote: ‘They have tied me to the stake; I cannot fly/ But bear-like I must fight the course.’